Contents

 In the example below, the value entered for the price

 field is text, but the field's data type is double.
-The date field has an extra zero in the year portion of the otherwise
+The date

-The Manual Input view has two ways to enter data for fields with data type list:
+When working in the forms-based input panel, the Manual Input view has two ways to enter data for fields with data type list:

 -